Key Takeaways

 How to Avoid

-Skrydlof Street — where handmade leather goods (bags, sandals, belts, jackets) have been produced for over a century.
-Genuine Cretan leather from verified workshops is excellent value.
+Chania Old Town's Skrydlof Street ("Leather Lane") has produced handmade leather goods — bags, sandals, belts, jackets — for over a century, and genuine Cretan leather from verified workshops is excellent value.
 The scam variant: shops at the tourist end of Skrydlof and on Zambeliou sell mass-produced leather goods and counterfeit designer items (fake Hermès belts, 'inspired by' Gucci bags) alongside the genuine article, without clear labeling.
 A 'handmade Cretan sandal' at €80 may actually be mass-produced in Athens or imported from Turkey at €12 wholesale.
 A 'handmade leather bag' at €200 may be a counterfeit Prada or Louis Vuitton at €20 wholesale.

-The EU customs risk applies: knowingly-purchased counterfeit designer goods can be seized at UK and US borders. r/Rhodes 'Rhodes Old Town & Hotels' (comments/1l11j2d) mentions the Greek-wide 'fake market' shopping trade.
+The EU customs risk applies: knowingly-purchased counterfeit designer goods can be seized at UK and US borders.
+Traveler Reddit threads have flagged Greece's wider 'fake market' shopping trade.
 For older travelers, the specific concern is authenticity labeling — many shops describe items as 'traditional Cretan' or 'handmade local' without documentation to back the claim.
 Genuine handmade Cretan leather has workshop provenance (a visible workshop or a letter of authenticity naming the maker); mass-produced items do not.

 Your protection: for genuine Cretan leather, visit established workshops with verifiable provenance.
 Armenaki in Chania has been handmaking leather and knives since 1952; Manolis the Sandal Maker on Skrydlof Street has community-verified authentic handmade leather sandals since the 1960s.
 Both provide receipts with the workshop name and item description.
 Avoid any 'designer' item priced at 20% or less of the brand's real price — it is counterfeit and carries customs seizure risk.
 For Cretan olive oil and olive-wood souvenirs, Crete Olive Oil House and authorized retailers of Sitia Co-op or Leventakis brands offer genuine provenance at fair prices.
 Pay by credit card for any significant purchase (over €100) to enable chargeback if the item is confiscated at customs or the quality is misrepresented.